kagisearch/kagi-docs/docs/kagi/ai/llm-benchmark.md

 ## LLM Benchmarks

 The Kagi LLM Benchmarking Project uses an unpolluted benchmark to assess contemporary large language models (LLMs) through diverse, challenging tasks.
-Unlike standard benchmarks, our tests frequently change and are mostly novel, providing a rigorous evaluation of the models' capabilities.
+Unlike standard benchmarks, our tests frequently change and are mostly novel, providing a rigorous evaluation of the models' capabilities, (hopefully) outside of what models saw in the training data to avoid benchmark overfitting.

 Last updated **July 29, 2024**.